About

 My etchings are made using non-toxic etching solutions and I prefer using an aluminium plate, as this gives a tonal softness called aquatinting without the need to prepare the plate first.

-For my woodblocks I follow the Japanese printing method, which uses watercolour paint instead of ink.
+I also make woodblocks, following the Japanese printing method, which uses watercolour paint instead of ink.
 The wood is artists grade plywood as this gives a good clean cut.